 If you prefer not to access the site every time you need to access your files, you can also use their API to access your files like a mapped network drive.
 The directions are in the link on the bottom left of the Otixo page.
 Here is a quick run through on how to do it.

 Go to your “Windows Network Places”.
 I was able to right-click and select “Add network location”.

-You will need to login with your Otixo credentials.
+You will need to log in with your Otixo credentials.
 Then you will see all of your accounts like they are a drive on your computer.

 That’s all there is to it.
 Pretty easy, huh?

 Taking control of your cloud storage will become more and more important as time goes on.
 We will be doing less from the office and more while mobile.
 Getting a grip on your cloud-based services now will keep you ahead of the pack.
-Otixo lets you do just that, with considerable easy and a lot of convenience.
+Otixo lets you do just that, with considerable easy and a lot of conveniences.